0xb4dc0d3x/V/Readme.md

 Line 9 and line 14 are for port and uuid respectively, change them

-Now shut down the server you created with the `docker stop v2ray_freedom` command and enter the `sudo bash setup.sh` command again after the settings. to apply the settings
+Now shut down the server you created with the `docker stop v2ray_freedom` command and enter the `sudo bash setup.sh` command again to apply the settings

 -------------------------------------------
 ## How to connect🌐